 - Documentation of the test team consists of the Test Plan, Test cases, Test strategy, Test Defect report, etc.

 Effective communication is very important while reporting defects to the development team.
 It should not lead to any conflicts within the team.
 It should be professional, precise, diplomatic and effective in the interest of the project.

 How to improve team bonding:

-Every team faces problem related to the low morale.
-Organization with high morale experience high productivity.
-Let us see the root causes of low morale in the team and how it can be corrected.
+Every team occasionally faces problems related to low morale.
+Organizations with high morale experience high productivity.
+Let us examine the root causes of low morale in the team and how it can be corrected.

-In such cases reconnect with your team by some brainstorming sessions, constant contacts, hanging around, project lunch, appreciating by just saying good Job done, rewards, giving them opportunities to explore and learn, setting up objectives and goals for them.
+In such cases, reconnect with your team by organizing brainstorming sessions, maintaining constant contact, hanging around, project launches, expressing appreciating by just saying “you did a good job”, rewards, giving them opportunities to explore and learn, setting up objectives and goals for them.

-On day to day basis, testers have to communicate with the clients, developers, different teams, users, and customers.
-So the basic skills mentioned as communication, interpersonal skills, and knowledge should be effective enough to maintain a strong link between all of them.
+On a day to day basis, testers have to communicate with clients, developers, different teams, users, and customers.
+So the basic skills mentioned covering communication, interpersonal skills, and knowledge, should be effective enough to maintain a strong link between all of them.

 What skills do you think are most important to form an effective test team?

 21 thoughts on “How to Form an Effective Test Team”